LukeWasTakenn/luke_garages/README.md

 If you wish to add more garages or impounds make sure to follow the provided template and examples in the config.lua file.

-Custom vehicles are now fully supported, for each custom vehicle you have to add a text entry of it's model and make name (if there isn't one already) into the vehicle_names.lua file which is located in the client folder.
+Custom vehicles are fully supported, for each custom vehicle you have to add a text entry of it's model and make name (if there isn't one already) into the vehicle_names.lua file which is located in the client folder.
 I provided an example of this that I used on the GTR in the video.

 For any issues or bugs that may occur please open an Issue in the repository.
 Make sure to describe the issue in detail and how to reproduce it.